 What Does it Take to Qualify for Chapter 11 Protection?

 There are no caps on the amount of secured and unsecured debt that you can include in the bankruptcy.
 This makes a Chapter 11 a great option if your debt exceeds the amount allowed for a Chapter 13.
 You must be able to provide a feasible plan for repayment that the court finds equitable to all parties involved.
 Of all the forms of personal bankruptcy, your creditors are more likely to be directly involved with planning the repayment schedule.

 How Long Can the Chapter 11 Remain in Place?

 The Chapter 11 can remain in force for a much longer period of time than your other options for personal bankruptcy.
 Within that time frame, certain debts must be settled in shorter time frames.
 For example, back taxes generally must be paid in full within five years of the filing date.
 Other debts may take 20 to 30 years to settle.

 Owing to the complexity of a Chapter 11, you can rest assured that your lawyer will not recommend this option unless a Chapter 7 or Chapter 13 would not provide the relief that you seek.
-If you’re considering bankruptcy as a way to deal with your debt, contact Casey Kepple at the Kepple Law Group and arrange for a free 30-minute consultation.
+If you’re considering bankruptcy as a way to deal with your debt, contact Casey Kepple at the Kepple Law Group and arrange for a consultation.
 You’ll have a better idea of how to proceed once that meeting is over.